-Pickled ginger is well-known as an accompaniment to sushi where is it known in sushi shop jargon as “gari” (otherwise it is called “beni-shōga); it is eaten to refresh the palate and also has antiseptic properties.
-It also goes well with grilled items, e.g. grilled fish (especially oily fish since ginger helps to cut the oiliness) or grilled beef.
+Pickled ginger is well-known as an accompaniment to sushi.
+It is it known in sushi shop jargon as “gari” (otherwise it is called “beni-shōga).
+It refreshes the palate, has antiseptic properties, and goes well with grilled items, such as grilled fish (especially oily fish since ginger helps to cut the oiliness) or grilled beef.
 It is easy to make at home if you can find young ginger.

 Young ginger can be found sometimes at Asian farmer’s market stands in the spring through early fall and sometimes at Asian markets.
 It is currently still available in the Bay area even though it is already early October.
 It is distinguishable from the brown-skinned mature ginger by its pinkish stems and tips, very thin translucent skin, and creamy white color.
 Often it still has all or part of the green stem still attached.
 The best young ginger has tender bright green sprouting leaves and long slender stalks with a pink blush at the bottom.